bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

 The last thing we need to do is kind of put it together.
-Up here you\'ll remember we had to things that we needed to do.
+Up here you&apos;ll remember we had to things that we needed to do.
 We needed to create the card, and then down here, we needed to actually add the card.
-So, let\'s do these two things and then we\'ll be able to finish off this script here.
+So, let&apos;s do these two things and then we&apos;ll be able to finish off this script here.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->